skalevag/hysevt/README.md

-x# Hydro-sediment event types
+# Hydro-sediment event types

 Detection, characterisation, clustering and type identification of hydro-sediment events.
-Only input for detection and clustering is sub-daily time series data of both streamflow (discharge) and (suspended) sediment concentration.
+Only input for detection and clustering is a sub-daily time series data of both streamflow (discharge) and (suspended) sediment concentration.
 To interpret the identified event clusters into *event types*, i.e. relating to certain processes or conditions requires expert knowledge and additional data.

 A manuscript is in development.

 ## Getting started

 ### Installation
-**The package requires python and R.**
+**The package no longer requires both python and R for event detection, only to calculate hysteresis indices.**

 Most of the package is in **python**.
-However, the event detection routine and calculation of the hysteresis indices for the event characterisation requires **R**.
+However, the calculation of the hysteresis indices for the event characterisation requires **R**.
 Therefore please have the latest version of R installed on your computer.
 You can download R [here](https://cran.r-project.org).

 Install package:
 ```